-Pro tip: "If your hair is curly, make sure your stylist takes bigger sections because as the hair curls, it will actually diffuse some of the color," Stenson adds.
+Pro tip: "If your hair is curly, make sure your stylist takes bigger sections, because as the hair curls, it will actually diffuse some of the color," Stenson says.

 Rooted Citrine Blonde

-Into very blonde color?
-Subtly-rooted yellow and gold tones will be especially on-trend this fall, according to Stephanie Brown, colorist at NYC's IGK Salon."Sometimes blondes want to be bright all year, but I've been seeing more blondes opting for a rooted look," Brown tells us.
-"It’s lower maintenance than single-process, yet the effect is still bright.
+Subtly-rooted yellow and gold tones will be especially on-trend for blondes this fall, according to Stephanie Brown, colorist at NYC's IGK Salon.
+"Sometimes blondes want to be bright all year, but I've been seeing more blondes opting for a rooted look," Brown tells us.
+"It’s lower-maintenance than single-process, yet the effect is still bright.
 Plus, having those pretty golden, buttery tones are beautiful when transitioning from summer to fall."

-Pro tip: Opting for a "gloss smudging" is an easy way to fake it 'till you make it.
+Pro tip: Opting for a "gloss smudging" is an easy way to fake it 'til you make it.

 Pro tip: Choi says that this technique works on any base color as long as your colorist starts the brightness just underneath the bangs.
 Ask for "a smooth transition down the shafts and to the ends," she adds.